 Environmental engineers require a bachelor’s degree in environmental engineering or a related field, as well as practical experience.

 Why are environmental engineers important for climate change?

 Engineers help to protect the environment as well as support and maintain public health standards.

 5. Environmental lawyer

-Conservation scientists help create a “symbiotic relationship” between humans and nature.
+Conservation biologist help create a “symbiotic relationship” between humans and nature.

-Job description: A conservation scientist manages the quality of land, forests, parks and other natural resources.
+A conservation biologist manages the quality of land, forests, parks and other natural resources.
 They work with landowners and governments on using and improving land in a way that protects the environment, sometimes with a specialty such as land manager, range manager or soil and water conservationist.

-Why it’s needed: Conservation scientists help create a “symbiotic relationship” between humans and nature.
+Conservation biologists help create a “symbiotic relationship” between humans and nature.
 They help landowners figure out the best way to use land and water and their work can help lessen the impact of natural disasters such as fire and floods.

 7. Hazardous waste manager